egustavsson/runExomeDepth/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-This repo contains code to help call CNVs from WES, or targeted sequencing data, using [`ExomeDepth`](https://github.com/vplagnol/ExomeDepth).
-It allows multiple samples to be analysed at the same time with a set of baseline samples.
+This repository provides a pipeline to call copy number variations (CNVs) from Whole Exome Sequencing (WES) or targeted sequencing data using [`ExomeDepth`](https://github.com/vplagnol/ExomeDepth).
+The tool allows for analysis of multiple samples simultaneously with a set of baseline samples.

 # Getting Started

+Follow these steps to set up and run the pipeline using Docker.
+While [`Docker`](https://www.docker.com/) is recommended, you can run it without Docker.

 ## Prerequisites

+You will need to have Docker installed on your system.
+For installation instructions, visit Docker's official website at https://www.docker.com/.

+> Note: While it is possible to run this without Docker, we strongly recommend against it due to potential compatibility issues with dependencies.
+If you still wish to proceed without Docker, you can find the necessary information here: [without docker](without_docker/README.md)

 To run this you will need to have `Docker` installed on your system. `Docker` is a platform that allows you to create, deploy, and run applications in containers.
 More information about `Docker` can be found at https://www.docker.com/.
 Follow the instructions below to install `Docker` if you have not already:

-> While it is possible to run this without Docker, we strongly recommend against it due to potential compatibility issues with dependencies.
-If you still wish to proceed without Docker, you can find the necessary information here: [without docker](without_docker/README.md)

-### Installing Docker
+### Docker Installation (Linux)

 #### For Linux: